imbeerus/memorizing-pager/README.md

 ## What?
 Lightweight library for BottomNavigationView which allows navigating in the opposite direction when calling onBackPressed in Activity

+## Setup
+You should add id's for you navigation menu items and android:orderInCategory.
+Look at the demo app [navigation.xml](https://github.com/lndmflngs/memorizing-pager/blob/master/app/src/main/res/menu/navigation.xml)

 ## Download
 Download the [latest JAR][1] or grab via Gradle: